-Biologists speak of variation between species and within species – a specie being creatures that can interbreed.
-Within a specie, imprecise replications occur from parent to offspring – unlike cloning, which creates identical genetic duplicates.
+Biologists speak of variation between species and within species – a species being a collection of creatures that interbreed.
+Within a species, imprecise replications occur from parent to offspring – unlike cloning, which creates identical genetic duplicates.
 Across a great span of time, some variations survived and other variations did not.

-According to findings at an archaeological dig in what today is southeastern Spain, 1.8 million years ago the following creatures lived side by side: giant hyenas, saber-toothed cats, zebras, giraffes, gazelles, wolves, wild boar and lynx (BBC, October 30, 2007).
+According to findings at an archaeological dig in what today is southeastern Spain, 1.8 million years ago the following creatures lived side by side: giant hyenas, saber-toothed cats, zebras, giraffes, gazelles, wolves, wild boar and lynx.
+(BBC News, October 30, 2007).

-DNA analysis suggests that the common ancestor of modern humans, (homo sapiens) and Neanderthals lived between 800,000 and 520,000 years ago and that around 700,000 years ago a the began developing into distinctly different species.
+DNA analysis suggests that a common ancestor of modern humans (Homo sapiens) and Neanderthals lived between 800,000 and 520,000 years ago, and around 700,000 years ago the two began developing into distinctly different species.

 Biologically, humans are a work in survival.
 The species of animal that we call human developed across thousands of years.
 Humans have many of the characteristics of other animals, including those that lived in trees.
 But an ancestor of the human species had become too big to live comfortably in trees.
 A human's legs had become longer and his pelvis reshaped, both of which helped the human to walk and run upright, which was more energy efficient and helped in running after game.
 Humanity's skin was exposed, keeping it cooler with sweat and evaporation and allowing it to run farther without suffering heat stroke as did their prey.
 Unlike chimpanzees, humans had broad shoulders that allowed it to throw stones and spears with deadly force.
 The human species benefited from brain development, allowing people to adapt to the ups and downs of climate change across the thousands of years in addition to various other circumstances.